 My parents have a story about the Isle of Arran.
-It involves a BnB, in the middle of nowhere, a screaming woman in the middle of the night, and suspiciously silent breakfast.
+It involves a bed and breakfast in the middle of nowhere, a screaming woman in the middle of the night, and suspiciously silent breakfast.
 I’ve heard this story many times over the years and it always sends a chill up my spine.
-I knew it took place in the UK somewhere but wasn’t sure where – if my parents said Isle of Arran, it meant nothing to me before.
+I knew it took place in the UK somewhere but wasn’t sure where – if my parents said the Isle of Arran, it meant nothing to me before.
 It wasn’t until we took a day trip to Isle of Arran that I thought to ask my dad if he’d ever been.
 When he responded with that infamous story, I can’t say I was surprised.
-While Arran is easily reached via a train and a ferry from Glasgow, it felt like a world away.
+We visited the Isle of Arran from Glasgow as a day trip, but even so, the island felt like a world away.

 The ferry was an adventure itself.
 Up top, there’s the main floor with a bar (of course), cafe and restaurant with an assortment of vegetarian options and a couple vegan options.
 Despite not being interested what they had on offer, it was still impressive nonetheless.
 This wasn’t part of some huge sightseeing company or Disneyland.
 It was the mainland ferry to an island and they offered vegetarian breakfast sausages.